Rational Pontryagin classes and functor calculus: Orthogonal calculus

 where we think of $S^2$ as $(\RR^2)^c$ and the maps of this homotopy fiber sequence preserve the $\Or(2)$ actions (in particular, the $\Or(2)$-action on $\Theta \Ofun^{(2)}\wedge S^2$ is the diagonal one).
 Consequently, we have that

-Taking homotopy orbit spectra for the action of $S\Or(2)$ and using our previous formula for $\Theta \Sfun^{(2)}$ we obtain that
+Taking homotopy orbit spectra for the action of $\SOr(2)$ and using our previous formula for $\Theta \Sfun^{(2)}$ we obtain that

 This equivalence does not fully keep track of $\Or(2)$ actions, but it does allow us to say that orientation reversing elements of $\Or(2)$ act by self-maps homotopic to the identity.
-Consequently the action of the orthogonal group on $\Theta \Ofun^{(2)}$ is rationally trivial in a weak sense.
+Consequently the action of $\Or(2)$ on $\Theta \Ofun^{(2)}$ is rationally trivial, in the sense that $\Theta \Ofun^{(2)}$ is rationally weakly equivalent as an $\Or(2)$-spectrum to an $\Or(2)$-spectrum with trivial action of $\Or(2)$.
 To see that $\Ofun$ is rationally polynomial of degree 2 we consider the commutative diagram

 where the rows are homotopy fiber sequences.
-If $V\ne 0$ the left-hand vertical arrow is a rational equivalence (in particular, it induces an isomorphism of fundamental groups) and so the right-hand square is rationally a homotopy pullback square.
+If $V\ne 0$ the left-hand vertical arrow is a rational equivalence and so the right-hand square is rationally a homotopy pullback square over $B\ZZ/2$.
 Therefore, by iteration,

-is rationally a homotopy pullback square.
+is rationally a homotopy pullback square over $B\ZZ/2$.
 Here the right-hand column is a homotopy equivalence.
-So the left-hand column is a rational homotopy equivalence.
+So the left-hand column is a rational homotopy equivalence over $B\ZZ/2$.